Marshmallow root

 • Dizziness in sensitive individuals

-• Loose stools with high doses
+• Loose stools with higher doses

 Respiratory Effects